OWASP/www-project-developer-guide/draft/14-checklist/03-secure-database-access.md

 ### 14.3 Checklist: Secure Database Access

-Ensure that access to all data stores is sucure, including both relational databases and NoSQL databases.
+Ensure that access to all data stores is secure, including both relational databases and NoSQL databases.

 Refer to proactive control '[C3: Secure Database Access][control3]' for more context from the 'OWASP Top 10 Proactive Controls' project,